DP-Image: Differential Privacy for Image Data in Feature Space: Discussions

 In terms of the pSp framework that we use in this paper as the encoder, we found that the style vectors $(1-7)$ are more identity-related (representing the structure of the faces), while the rest of the style vectors $(8-18)$ are not highly related to identity (representing color, pose, etc.) Therefore, we investigate the case of adding noise only to identity-related feature vectors of $Z$, which are layers $(1-7)$.

-As shown in Fig. \ref{fig:z_same_noise}, adding noise only to identity-related features in $Z$ reduces the amount of noise and the faces generated in this case are more visually realistic than the previous examples in Fig. \ref{fig:z_different_noise}.
+As shown in Fig. \ref{fig:z_same_noise}, adding noise only to identity-related features in $Z$ could greatly reduces the amount of sensitivity (i.e. from 3840 to 2394 by definition).
+In the meantime, the effectiveness of privacy persevering keeps the same level.

 The pSp framework is not specifically designed for extracting identity-related features, therefore the discussions in this subsection is preliminary.
 Extraction of identity-related features is a topic on its own that attracts many recent research interests.
 If we can combine the latest extraction technique with the state-of-the-art image autoencoders in the future, it will further enhance the performance of the proposed DP-Image mechanism.